Glossary: list of terms

 Manure

-Manure is a type of fertilization composed of livestock excrements, as such or including
+Manure is a type of fertilization composed of livestock excrements, as such or including bedding material.

 Mineralisation

-The degradation of organically bound elements (N, P, S) by soil biota into plant available (inorganic) forms.
+The degradation of organically bound elements (N, P, S) by soil biota into plant-available (inorganic) forms.

 Monitoring soil quality

-Tracking trends in quantitative indicators or the functional capacity of the soil in order to determine the success of management practices or the need for additional management changes.
+Tracking trends in quantitative indicators or the functional capacity of the soil to determine the success of management practices or the need for additional management changes.
 Monitoring involves the orderly collection, analysis, and interpretation of data from the same locations over time.
 (Compare to assessing.)

 Mulching

-Farming practice that involves covering the soil surface, typically with organic materials or plastic sheets, to promote soil and water conservation, control weeds, deter pests, and maintain favorable and stable conditions for plant growth.
+Farming practice that involves covering the soil surface, typically with organic materials or plastic sheets, to promote soil and water conservation, control weeds, deter pests, and maintain favourable and stable conditions for plant growth.

 Literally means “fungus root” and is a symbiotic (mutually beneficial) relationship between fungus and plant roots.
 The fungus supplies water and nutrients to the plant roots while the plant supplies carbohydrates.
 Plant roots typically can explore no more than 1% of the soil volume but with mycorrhizal fungus (which attach themselves to the plant root cell walls) association, approximately 20% of the soil volume may be explored.
 Over 80% of plants have a mycorrhizal association but these fungus populations are reduced by conventional tillage and high fertilizer applications of nitrogen and phosphorus.